2009: Kevin Lind played in the Ivan Hlinka Tournament for the US.

 2011-12: Lind skated in 39 of 40 games for Notre Dame as a sophomore.
 The Fighting Irish were one of the top teams in college hockey in the season's first two months, getting off to a 10-2-3 start, but struggled to stay above .500 for the rest of the season, finishing eighth in the CCHA and being swept by Michigan in the CCHA quarterfinals.
 Skating primarily with freshman Robbie Russo, an Islanders prospect, on the third defense pairing for Notre Dame, Lind was minus-three with 1 goal and 3 assists.
 His only goal of the season was a game-winner, coming in the second game of the season against Minnesota-Duluth, a 5-3 win for the Fighting Irish.

-Lind has shutdown potential thanks to strong man-on-man play, NHL size and the potential to develop into a physical force.
+Lind has shutdown potential thanks to strong man-on-man play, NHL size, and the potential to develop into a physical force.
 He has become more assertive in many areas playing for a top-level NCAA program.
-His offensive game is not a thing of beauty, he lacks confidence handling the puck and will never elite puck skills.
+His offensive game is not a thing of beauty, he lacks confidence handling the puck and will never have elite puck skills.

 Lind appears to have the potential to be a third-pairing rearguard or perhaps the stay-at-home half of a second pairing.
 He will have to work on his offensive game and develop a nasty edge to his defense to really excel at the next level.